 1. Means of treating and storing fresh water

-A means of accessing clean water for drinking, cooking and washing in should be one of the top priorities for an emergency situation.
+A means of accessing clean water for drinking, cooking, and personal hygiene should be one of the top priorities for an emergency situation.

 Having access to clean water is also a top priority when camping, so water treatment and filtration equipment, as well as a container for storing water in, are essential pieces of camping gear that you may already have waiting for your next camping trip.